51Degrees/Device-Detection/README.md

 9. PHP extension.

 Examples 3-8 are available in C, and in C# using the C++ Provider.
-They are also available in Python, Perl and PHP within their subdirectories.
+They are also available in Python, Perl and PHP using the same C++ Provider within their subdirectories.

 Use the following instructions to compile different versions for different target platforms.